-Sky Blue comes highly recommended as one of the longest established firms in the industry.
+Sky Blue comes highly recommended as one of the longest established legitimate firms in the industry.
 We like their track record of exceptional customer service, and appreciate the simple one package-one price cost structure.

 $79 per month entitles you to the firm’s dispute of 15 items on your report (5 items per credit reporting agency) every 35 days.
 Sky Blue touts this as ‘the quickest pace in the industry’ on their website (other firms may disagree).*

 Sky Blue’s customer service is consistently lauded by customer reviews and industry publications.
 The initial evaluation the firm does for all new customers can sometimes reveal cases where a potential customer would be better off simply fixing whatever may be ailing their credit themselves.
 Remarkably, Sky Blue has been known to inform their potential clients of this in lieu of charging them for services.

 The firm’s condition-free 90-day satisfaction guarantee (or your money back) is uncommon for the industry, and well-appreciated.
-We also like the $40/month couple’s discount, bringing your total monthly bill down to $99 per month if you’re planning to sign up with your spouse.
+We also like the $39/month couple’s discount, bringing your total monthly bill down to $119 per month if you’re planning to sign up with your spouse.

-Exceptional customer service, an A+ BBB rating (though not accredited), and its simple pricing structure merit Sky Blue the top spot in our recommended credit repair company list.
+Exceptional customer service, a well-reviewed BBB profile (though not accredited), and its simple pricing structure merit Sky Blue the top spot in our recommended credit repair company list.

 * More on that note: it’s important not to be swayed by any firm’s claim they will “work faster than any other company.”
 The practice of spamming letters and notices to reporting agencies en masse is ill-advised, and is a sure-fire way to have your letters & disputes outright ignored.
 This is the case whether you’re doing your own credit repair, or having a company do it for you.
 Any legitimate credit repair firm will work methodically, yet at the quickest rate possible, to maximize reporting bureau response-rates.